Remote Court Hearings – part 2-what should I do?

 • Parents, family members or vulnerable adults should be encouraged to seek independent legal representation so that they can be supported through this process.
 Local specialist solicitors can be found at https://solicitors.lawsociety.org.uk

-1.4 Have your technical equipment ready prior to the start time for the hearing.
+1.4 Have your device ready prior to the start time for the hearing.

 2. During the hearing: